LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 The first method is as a directory containing the application's files.
 This is the simplest method, requiring no extra work by the developer.
 The same directory used during development of the LassoApp can be moved to another Lasso server and run as-is.
-Of course, using this method, all the source code for the application is accessible by the user.
+Of course, when using this method, the user has access to all the source code for the application.
 Generally, this packaging method would be used by an in-house application where source code availability is not a concern and the LassoApp is installed manually on a server by copying the LassoApp directory.

 As a Zip File